Simply LaKita

 10. Buttermilk - Keeps the muffins moist and adds in more acid to the mixture.

-Pour the muffin mixture into the prepared muffin pan, filling each muffin well until it reaches about ¾ full, no worries about batter overflowing because these muffins will not rise much.
+Pour the muffin batter into the prepared muffin pan, filling each muffin well until it reaches about ¾ full, no worries about the batter overflowing because these muffins will not rise much.

 Storage